quangdatltw/github-repo-crawler/README.md

 # GitHub Repository Crawler

 A Python tool that crawls GitHub repositories ranked by stars and stores repository information in a SQLite database.
-Currently only get repotitories name and owner name
+Currently only get repositories name and owner name
 Future: Add more repository details (e.g., commits, releases)
 ## Features